NathanLawrence/kbia-mizzou/components/markdown/starting-conversation.md

 NOTE: http://cdi.missouri.edu/programs-services/talkingaboutrace/index.php
 Could use the handout as an element

 Beyond the diversity training, there is a push to equip students to be prepared for these conversations.
-The Chancellor’s Diversity Initiative has been distributing literature with titles like “How to talk about race?”
-There are also diversity peer educators on campus, who meet with any group that will have them, to go through exercises to help students explore these issues.
+The Chancellor’s Diversity Initiative has been distributing literature with titles like “How to Talk about Race.”
+There are also diversity peer educators on campus.
+They meet with any group that will have them to go through exercises that help students explore these issues.
 Alanna Diggs is one of those educators.

 “It’s really hard to come into a space for only an hour and to kind of drop a bomb on someone, like everything you’ve learned in society was maybe not what you thought it was,” Diggs said.